-Students enrolled in the Rolfing Certification program must meet the requirements below:
+- Students enrolled in any of the Certification programs must meet the requirements below (and, if applicable, to remain eligible for all types of financial aid ): - Be enrolled as a full-time student of the program.
+(Note: The Rolfing Programs do not allow for part-time enrollment in either Program.) - Finish the program within the Maximum Time Framework of no more than 150% of normal program clock hours required for each program.

-- Be enrolled as a full-time student in each of the three phases of the program.
-(Note: The Regional Program does not allow for part-time enrollment.) - Finish the program within the Maximum Time Framework of no more than 150% of normal program clock hours. - Have successfully completed at least 67% of the cumulative clock hours of scheduled attendance at each point of measurement. - Maintain a minimum C average (no less than 70%) by the final of Phase I (87 clock hours), and a cumulative C average (no less than 70%) by the end of Phase II (300 hours) and by the final of Phase III (600 hours).
+- Have successfully completed at least 67% of the cumulative clock hours of scheduled attendance at the end of each payment period. - Maintain a minimum C average (no less than 70%) by the final of Phase I (218 clock hours), and a cumulative C average (no less than 70%) by the midterm of Phase II (366 hours) and by the final of Phase III (731 hours).